 You are inviting your viewers to sign up to get regular emails and newsletters from you.
 This is beneficial since only the valid owner of an email will be able to click on the link, decreasing spam complaints.
 You will also prevent adding improperly written email addresses to your list by doing so.

-Stay connected with newsletter and marketing campaign email subscribers regularly.
+Stay connected with newsletter, email marketing campaign and email subscribers regularly.
 Send them an email every four to six weeks as a general guideline.
 However, not everyone wants to hear everything all of the time.
 As a result, you should build groups depending on interest levels and tailor the frequency of your emails accordingly.

 You are allowing them to unsubscribe quickly.
 They should be able to unsubscribe from getting emails from you by clicking a button in the emails.